laminas/laminas-crypt/doc/book/zend.crypt.password.md

 ```

 In the bcrypt uses also a *salt* value to improve the randomness of the algorithm.
 By default, the
-`Zend\Crypt\Password\Bcrypt` component generates a random salt for each hash.
+`Laminas\Crypt\Password\Bcrypt` component generates a random salt for each hash.
 If you want to specify
 a preselected salt you can use the `setSalt()` method.

 We provide also a `getSalt()` method to retrieve the *salt* specified by the user.
 The *salt* and